 Next Steps

-If that’s the case, make sure you take a look at LegalZoom or our list of the best registered agent services guide, where we‘ve compiled the top services that offer feature-rich plans at great prices.
+If that’s the plan, start with LegalZoom or our best registered agent services guide, where we’ve compared top providers with feature-rich plans and transparent pricing.